SUMMER MEDICINE KIT

 For more on building a complete travel medicine kit — including customs regulations and prescription medicines — see our guide: Travel Medicine Kit — What to Pack for a Trip Abroad.

-Heat, Dehydration and Heatstroke
+Heat, dehydration and heatstroke

 Dehydration — the first warning sign